-2.5.1.1.1 20100628 Case Study
+2.5.1 20100628 MSG Case Study

 This case study illustrates the complexity to undertake a validation of CI product, taking into account a 30 minutes accumulation of radar data whose reflectivity are over 30 dBZ as ground truth.

 Diurnal and orographic convection develops over France and moderate convective cells appear in Spain as illustrated below.

-Figure 5: 20100628 CI Case Study - 13h00Z IR image, superimposed with CI_prob30 and [13h00Z-13h30Z] accumulated radar > 30dBZ seen as ground truth (green shading).The color code for visualization of CI is as follow: yellow for [0-25%] probability of Convection initiation, orange for [25-50%] probability of Convection initiation, red for [50-75%] probability of Convection initiation, magenta for [75-100%] probability of Convection initiation
+Figure 5: 20100628 CI Case Study - 13h00Z IR image, overlayed with with CI\prob30 and [13h00Z-13h30Z] accumulated radar > 30dBZ seen as ground truth (green shading).
+The colour code for visualization of CI is as follow: yellow for [0-25%] probability of Convection initiation, orange for [25-50%] probability of Convection initiation, red for [50-75%] probability of Convection initiation initiation, magenta for [75-100%] probability of Convection initiation